olivierpons/dice_problem_solver/README.md

 Development
 ===========

+I decided to code a program that searches for all the solutions to these two puzzles (google for "oldchap.games"):

+- "Coba", written by Antonin Boccara and Michel Verdu, published by Oldchap
+- "By Odin", written by Antonin Boccara and Michel Verdu, published by Oldchap

+I first used the help of ChatGPT, but of course, as in all cases where one must do something advanced, it served only as an assistant, and I had to finish all the parts of the code that were truly complicated.

 "I have completed the full implementation, and now my computer is running to search for all possibilities with 7 white dice from the first puzzle and